hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 Options are `VPC_NATIVE` or `ROUTES`. `VPC_NATIVE` enables [IP aliasing](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-aliases),
 and requires the `ip_allocation_policy` block to be defined.
 By default when this field is unspecified, GKE will create a `ROUTES`-based cluster.

+* `logging_config` - (Optional) Logging configuration for the cluster.
+    Structure is documented below.

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com`(Legacy Stackdriver), `logging.googleapis.com/kubernetes`(Stackdriver Kubernetes Engine Logging), and `none`.
 Defaults to `logging.googleapis.com/kubernetes`